giovannibass/DNS_Server_Configuration/README.md

 allow-query { localhost; [QUERY]; };
 ```

-`allow-query` will except values of:
+`allow-query` will accept values of:
 any              # Allow queries from anyone
 192.168.1.1      # Allow queries from a specific address
 192.168.1.0/24   # Allow queries from a specific subnet